grafana/grafana-operator/docs/docs/api.md

         <td><b><a href="#grafanaspecingressspecdefaultbackendresource">resource</a></b></td>
         <td>object</td>
         <td>
-          Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
+          resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
 If resource is specified, a service.Name and service.Port must not be specified.
 This is a mutually exclusive setting with "Service".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#grafanaspecingressspecdefaultbackendservice">service</a></b></td>
         <td>object</td>
         <td>
-          Service references a Service as a Backend.
+          service references a service as a backend.
 This is a mutually exclusive setting with "Resource".<br/>
         </td>
         <td>false</td>
       </tr></tbody>